frozolotl/typst-font-compare/README.md

 Some PDF viewers don't handle this correctly.
 Try opening the file in Firefox instead.

+### I'm getting a file not found error when including a package.
+This tool does not automatically download packages.
+Compile your document using `typst compile` first and then `typst-font-compare` should work correctly.

 ### The program just crashes at some point.
 Images are stored in memory, making it potentially very memory intensive.
 Thus, your OOM killer (out-of-memory killer) shuts it down.